BEAST2-Dev/hmc/_pages/hmc/birthRate/lower.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose birth Rate lower
+title: BEAST 2 Help Me Choose Birth rate -- lower
 tags: []
 ---

-## birth Rate lower
+## Birth rate -- lower

-lower value for this parameter (default -infinity)
+Lower value for this parameter (default 0).
+Since this is a rate parameter, this should be non-negative.
+It usually does not need to be changed, unless you have specific information about the birth rate that cannot be captured in the prior.